Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

 * Contiguous (CIDR block)
 * Non-overlapping with internal networks (configurable during installation)
 * Size estimate is the sum of:
-  * Number of application nodes requiring access from the site (User Access Node (UAN), login nodes, etc.)
+  * Number of application nodes requiring access from the site (User Access Node (UAN), login nodes, and more)
-  * Number of User Access Instances (UAI) in Kubernetes (if used).
+  * Number of User Access Instances (UAI) in Kubernetes (if used)
   * Number of API endpoints
   * Several administrative addresses for switch interfaces and routing
-  * NOTE: CAN or CHN sizing is largely dependent on customer-specific use cases and application node hardware.
+  * CAN or CHN sizing is largely dependent on customer-specific use cases and application node hardware